sapegin/grunt-bower-concat/Readme.md

 #### dest

 Type: `Object`, required.
-Defines the Filetypes to be concatenated into a destination File.
+Defines the filetypes to be concatenated into a destination file.
-Where the key is the Fileextension (without the dot) and the value is the destination File.
+Where the key is the file extension (without the dot) and the value is the destination file.
 E.g:

 ```